microhq/db-srv/README.md

 **Experimental.
 Run away.
 RUN AWAY**

 The DB server is an experimental proxy layer for backend databases.
 It allows the platform services to be leveraged as part of the system.
-Dynamic config, authentication, routing, etc.
+Dynamic config, auth, routing, selector, etc.

 ## Getting started